The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 Top 5 reasons to study in Bristol

-Bristol is a city vibrant in nature with a multitude of music, culture, and new activities to indulge in.
-To celebrate The University of Law’s Bristol campus, we have compiled the top five reasons to study in this eclectic city.
+Bristol is a city vibrant in nature with a multitude of events, history, art, culture, and new activities to indulge in.
+To celebrate our Bristol campus, we have compiled the top five reasons to study in this eclectic city.

 Bristol is located in the West of England, only a short distance from both London and Wales.
 London and Cardiff can both be reached by public transport within an hour.
 Bristol’s proximity to Wales provides the opportunity to explore its capital city as well as its beautiful countryside.